stefb965/deco/README.md

 To run a small dev server with autoreload, simply execute `ember nw`.
 Since we're running Node and UI JavaScript on the same thread, running `ember serve` alone won't suffice.

 #### Running Tests
 All tests suites can be run with `npm test`.

-Functional and unit tests can be run with `ember test` and `ember test --server`.
+Functional and unit tests can be run with `ember nw:test`.
+You can also do `ember nw:test --server` to run tests continuously.

 Code Style tests with JSHint and JSCS can be run with `grunt test`.

 #### Building the App
 Building packaged apps is automated via Grunt.
 From any Unix machine, run `grunt compile`, which will first build the latest version of the Ember app followed by packaging it for OS X, Linux, Windows, and a transfer of the changed ffmpeg binaries.